canidlogic/yip/pod/YipAdmin.md

     not recognized.  `epoch` `lastmod` `authlimit` and `authcost` are returned as integer values, everything else is returned as strings.
     Path variables will already have been decoded from UTF-8.

+- **cookieLogin()**

+    Set the special _login_ behavior for cookies when using the send functions.
+In this behavior, a fresh verification cookie is always sent to the client, even if they don't have a verification cookie.
+This is only appropriate during the login process.

+    This function does not actually send any cookie header, but rather just changes an internal setting that will be applied when one of the send functions is called.

+- **cookieCancel()**

+    Set the special _cancel_ behavior for cookies when using the send functions.
+In this behavior, any existing client verification cookie will be overwritten with an invalid value and then immediately expired.
+    This is only appropriate during the logout process.
+Note that this function does _not_ change the secret key, which should also be done during the logout process.

+    This function does not actually send any cookie header, but rather just changes an internal setting that will be applied when one of the send functions is called.

+- **cookieDefault()**

+    Set the default behavior for cookies when using the send functions.
+    In this behavior, a fresh verification cookie is always sent to the client only if the client already had a valid verification cookie; else, no cookie header is sent to the client.
+This is the default behavior that is always set during construction, but you might need to use this function is you changed the cookie behavior to one of the special settings but now want to change it back.

+    This function does not actually send any cookie header, but rather just changes an internal setting that will be applied when one of the send functions is called.

+    **Note:**  If a logout simultaneously happens from another script, the default behavior is still to refresh the client cookie if they already had one.
+This would appear to be a security flaw in that clients could get their cookies refreshed across a logout, which isn't supposed to be possible.
+However, there is actually no flaw here.
+All the cookie configuration values were cached during construction, and the refreshed cookie uses these cached values.
+Since the cached values includes the secret key _before_ the logout happened, the "refreshed" cookie will not in fact be valid since the secret key has since changed.
+This is the appropriate behavior.

+- **customParam(name, value)**

+    Add a custom template parameter that will be available to templates sent to the `sendTemplate` function.

+    By default, all of the path variables from the `cvars` table will be available as template variables, with underscores prefixed to all of the variable names.
+(So, for example, `_pathlogin` is the template variable for the `pathlogin` in the `cvars` table.)

+    If you need more than this in the templates, you can use this function to add additional variables.
+All custom variables must not begin with an underscore, so custom variables are never able to overwrite the standard path variables.

+    If you provide a variable name that hasn't been set yet, a new custom variable will be defined.
+If you provide a variable name that is already defined, it will be overwritten with the name value.

+    The name must be a string of one to 31 ASCII lowercase letters, digits, and underscores, where the first character is not an underscore.

+    The value must be a string, which can hold any Unicode codepoints, excluding surrogates.

+- **setStatus(numeric, string)**

+    Set the HTTP status code that will be returned.
+By default this is 200 'OK'.

+    Setting the status here will not actually send the status code.
+    Instead, it will update internal state.
+The status code will actually be sent when one of the send functions is invoked.

+    The `numeric` parameter must be an integer in range 100-599.
+The `string` parameter must be a string of US-ASCII printing characters in range \[U+0020, U+007E\] that names the status code.

+- **sendTemplate(tcode)**

+    Send a template back to the HTTP client and exit script without returning to caller.

+    This is a wrapper around `sendHTML`.
+This wrapper runs the template and then sends the generated templated to the `sendHTML` function.
+By default the template variables available are all the standard path variables from the `cvars` table, except each of their names is prefixed with an underscore.
+Custom parameters that were defined by the `customParam` function will also be available.

+    See the `sendHTML` function for further details on what happens.

+- **sendHTML(html)**

+    Send HTML code back to the HTTP client and exit script without returning to caller.

+    First, the core status headers are written to the client, using the MIME type `text/html; charset=utf-8` for the content type, sending the current HTTP status (200 OK by default, or else whatever it was last changed to with `setStatus`), and specifying `no-store` behavior for caching.

+    Next, there may be a `Set-Cookie` header sent to the HTTP client, depending on the current cookie state.
+See `cookieDefault` for the default behavior, and `cookieLogin` and `cookieCancel` for the other behaviors.

+    The CGI response head is then finished and the HTML code is sent.
+    Finally, the script exits without returning to caller.

 # AUTHOR